 This change will have the effect of shifting the US Dollar from a fiat currency to a standard currency wherein that standard is terrametric wellbeing (rather than gold as is used to be).
 New wealth will no longer be manifested by the fractional reserve banking system.
 Banks will still make loans to borrowers just as they do today, except that the amount they hold in reserve (reserve requirement or ratio) must equal the difference between the aggregate loan amounts and their terrametric dividends.
 In other words, individual savings derived from ecoregional regeneration (terrametric dividends) form a stabilizing backstop to the financial system that keeps it from becoming overly leveraged.

 When new value is created within an ecoregion, the currency that is tied to that value is automatically distributed equally to every registered resident of that ecoregion.
 By their nature, ecoregions tend to cover areas that include urban and rural landscapes.
 Also, the amount of improvement that is possible in urban areas is greater.
-For these two reasons the distribution of new wealth will not disproportionately go to those who live in rural areas, subdivision is possible in the event that wealth begins to accumulate away from cities to the point where it might incentivize people to leave cities.
+For these two reasons the distribution of new wealth will not disproportionately go to those who live in rural areas.

 Eventually indicators such as parts-per-million of CO2, ozone levels, and ocean acidification that cross ecoregions will accrue value that is evenly distributed to every person in the world.

-This will not be a cryptocurrency, because it will not rely on an anonymous blockchain, but rather the distribution of the new currency into circulation will be administered by the National Investment Authority and governed by the three independent governing organizations with full transparency and publicly-available real time verification in triplicate based on raw data collected in the field and from space.
+This will not be a cryptocurrency, because it will not rely on a blockchain, but rather the distribution of the new currency into circulation will be administered by the National Investment Authority and governed by the three independent governing organizations with full transparency and publicly-available real time verification in triplicate based on raw data collected in the field and from space.
 These systems can run on blockchain technology.
 Foreign currencies, cryptocurrencies, and commodity futures will establish exchange rates against the value of the new terrametric US dollar.
 That said, this idea of terrametric wealth could be applied to a cryptocurrency in the event that one becomes the reserve currency of a major economy.
 In other words, terrametric wealth generation is not incompatible with cryptocurrency.

 The three governing organizations will be accountable to their stakeholders: to the people through their representatives, to the business owners, and to researchers and teachers through their universities, and they will audit each other in an open process that includes public reporting and open records.
 Each will publicly display their data on a web-based platform for real-time monitoring and public verification that pinpoints exactly the location where the improvement was observed, its value, and the population to which its wealth was distributed.